dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 workflow, we only concentrated on eliminating the problem we had when something would happen to your development machine and it couldn't be recovered easily.

-The first thing we did, we removed all the services like Apache, MySQL, PHP etc., that were running on a developer machine natively and we moved them into separate Docker containers.
+The first thing we did, we moved all the services like Apache, MySQL, PHP etc., that were running on a developer machine natively into separate Docker containers.

 We also had to write an in-house tool that would allow a developer to transparently manage these containers similarly like you would manage services